OlivierSohn/hamazed/README.md

 # Backlog

-- handle repeated keys by not making the game fast forward
+- handle repeated keys by not making the game fast forward -- use a timeout of 0 for getChar, loop until timeout is reached

+- try BlockBuffering (Just 80000) to reduce flicker
 - destroy animation
 - ship is destroyed if touched by a number
 - laser shoots only the first thing